 Japan's new prime minister is Mr. Kakuei Tanaka, 54, a man whenever finished high school?

-Japan's new prime minister is Mr. Kakuei Tanaka, 54, a man whenever finished high school but who became a millionaire in the construction business.
+Background: Japan's new prime minister is Mr. Kakuei Tanaka, 54, a man whenever finished high school but who became a millionaire in the construction business.
 He was elected yesterday by the ruling Liberal Democratic Party (LDP) to succeed the retiring primeminister, Mr. Eisaku Sato.

 SYNOPSIS: Japan's Liberal Democratic Party met on Wednesday in Tokyo's Hibiya Hall to elect a new leader and Prime Minister.